Edward Montagu, 2nd Earl of Manchester: Career

 Having become a member of the Committee of Both Kingdoms in 1644, he was in supreme command at the Battle of Marston Moor but in the subsequent operations his lack of energy brought him into disagreement with Cromwell, and in November 1644 he strongly expressed his disapproval of continuing the war.
 Cromwell brought the shortcomings of Manchester before Parliament in the autumn of 1644 and in April the following year, anticipating the Self-denying Ordinance, Manchester resigned his command.
 He took a leading part in the frequent negotiations for an arrangement with Charles, was custodian with William Lenthall of the Great Seal from 1646 to 1648, and frequently presided in the House of Lords.
 He opposed the trial of the king, and retired from public life during the Commonwealth but after the Restoration, which he actively assisted, he was loaded with honours by Charles II.
 In 1660, he was nominated by the House of Lords to be one of the Commissioners for the Great Seal of England.
 In 1667 he was made a General, and he died on 5 May 1671.
 Manchester was made a Knight of the Order of the Garter in 1661, and became a Fellow of the Royal Society in 1667.

 Men of such divergent sympathies as Baxter, Burnet and Clarendon agreed in describing Manchester as a lovable and virtuous man, who loved peace and moderation both in politics and religion.

 Personal life

 Lord Manchester was five times married, leaving children by two of his wives.
-He married firstly, Susannah Hill on 6 February 1623.
-She was a daughter of John Hill and Dorothy (née Beaumont) Hill (a daughter of Anthony Beaumont of Glenfield and sister of Mary Villiers, Countess of Buckingham).
+He married firstly, Susannah Hill on 6 February 1623, at Theobalds.
+She was a daughter of John Hill of Honiton, Warwickshire, and Dorothy (née Beaumont) Hill (a daughter of Anthony Beaumont of Glenfield and sister of Mary Villiers, Countess of Buckingham).
 Through her aunt, Susannah was a first cousin of George Villiers, 1st Duke of Buckingham.
 They had no children.

 He married secondly, 1 July 1625, Lady Anne Rich, daughter of Robert Rich, 2nd Earl of Warwick and the former Frances Hatton (daughter and heiress of Sir William Newport, who later took the surname Hatton to inherit the estates of his uncle, Sir Christopher Hatton).
 Before her death on 16 February 1642, they were the parents of three children: